 - It is important to use only organic oranges to ensure the harmful pesticides and other chemicals are not being absorbed.

 - 10 -15 minutes is the limit for children.
 My younger ones say that it begins to sting their skin around 20 minutes.
 So this is a quick and effective path for nutrient absorption!

 The smells are incredibly invigorating and as long as you are not allergic to oranges, this is truly a wonderful way we boost our immune systems.
 We like to take a bath to help in times when we feel a cold coming on.
-And this “boost your immune” bath does not appear to keep us awake before bed, but if an issue with your children try bathing earlier in the day.
+And this “boost your immune” bath does not keep us awake before bed.
 Surprisingly, oranges and orange oils are beneficial to insomniacs.

 Hope you enjoy this bath as well as we do.